frequently asked questions

 • Canoe Trails will provide canoes, paddles, personal flotation devices (PFDs), tents, backpacks, and other outdoor equipment.

 • Depending on what you have in your closet and what kind of camping equipment you already have, you might need to purchase, acquire, or borrow a few recommended items.
 During your training, you will spend time with Voyageurs who review the clothing and camping gear you already own and will make recommendations specific to your needs.
-Check out the Resources/Training Materials tab/Clothing & Equipment spreadsheet for a detailed list of recommends.
+Check out the Clothing & Equipment spreadsheet, the CLOTHING or EQUIPMENT pages for a detailed list of recommendations.

 • Preparing meals for 18+ people who are burning a lot of calories in the wilderness can be a challenge.
 On a canoe trip, you want and need good tasting, nutritious food, and plenty of it – but you also must consider the weight, fragility and bulk of the food itself.